Toxic Broadheads Review | The Inside Information

 That’s a nasty-sounding name, but it describes how the head literally cuts three cores of tissue out of animals, leaving a devastating wound channel.

 Each of the six blades on the Toxic come together at the top of the head, but there is a little space between them.
-They are single bevel blades, which is supposed to allow them to be able to flare out a little bit and go around bones, leaving a devastating wound channel.
+Like some of the 2-blade broadheads that I have tested, they are single bevel blades, which is supposed to allow them to be able to flare out a little bit and go around bones, leaving a devastating wound channel.
 (I’ve seen them take down a moose, and it is definitely devastating).

 The Toxic has a chiseled tip, which adds to its penetrating ability and toughness upon hard impacts.
 It also spins very true.